 Step 2: Tie in with business goals

 To further support this analysis, the organisation’s existing training and development policies should be explored.
-The learning needs should factor in the organisation’s wider goals, vision and values; then it will become clear which of these require additional understanding, exploration or reinforcement.
+The training needs should factor in the organisation’s wider goals, vision and values; then it will become clear which of these require additional understanding, exploration or reinforcement.

 As the CIPD’s head of learning and development, Andy Lancaster, advises: “The closer that L&D is to business performance goals, the easier it is to measure outcomes and the more likely you are to get value for money.”

 Step 3: What to do once the need is identified